Workforce and Quality

 Complete the relevant supervisor training course - more information about this will follow.

 The Professional Development Framework for Educators has been developed by the Multiprofessional Faculty Development (London and South East) Team at Health Education England.
 It has been designed to guide educational practitioners, in healthcare, in their development as educators to support their learners.
 Each domain, within the framework, has been mapped to healthcare regulatory standards for education and training and to HEE Quality Framework.
 This framework meets the needs for all EPDs.
 It is recommended that new EPDs utilise the ES Framework and map themselves against the Professional Development Framework for Educators and identify any learning needs.

 It is recognised over the course of an educational programme, trainees may require additional support to successfully complete their training.
 To facilitate this, HEE have developed an England-wide Trainee Support Guide for both trainees and employing organisations which outlines the educational support processes in place for commissioned pharmacy trainees (Foundation trainee pharmacists and pre-registration trainee pharmacy technicians) that are undertaking Health Education England commissioned training programmes.
 This is a core guide and the recommendations made within it apply to all employers, educational programme directors, educational (designated) supervisors and trainees.

 This guide has been designed to help organisations assist individuals that require additional support during their training programme.
-Please refer to the Trainee Support Guide for full details on identification, support and the HEE notification process for any individuals.
+Please follow the link below to refer to the Trainee Support Guide for full details on identification, support and the HEE notification process for any individuals.

-Where appropriate contact the HEE LaSE team via the Request for Trainee Support form below.
+Where appropriate contact the HEE London team via the Request for Trainee Support form below.
 It is imperative trainee consent is obtained prior to any individual details are disclosed to HEE.